 The world’s fisheries peaked in the late 1980s and, despite increased fishing effort, catches continue to drop.
 More hours on the water are yielding fewer and fewer fish.
 On a global level, commercial fisheries are presently fishing at rates that are clearly unsustainable.
 There are real limits to the amount of marine life we can take from our oceans.
 We must not continue to exceed these limits.

-Choosing to eat or source species with “green” rankings will help ease pressure on overharvested ocean species to assure that we are able to enjoy seafood over the long term.
+Choosing to eat or source species with “Best Choice” rankings will help ease pressure on overharvested ocean species to assure that we are able to enjoy seafood over the long term.
 A 2011 study from WWF also reports that 91 per cent of Canadians feel sustainable seafood is important.

 3) What do red, yellow and green on the SeaChoice seafood card mean?

-Like a traffic stop light, SeaChoice uses the green, yellow and red colour system to help make it easy for Canadians to go for Green and stop to reconsider before choosing red-listed species.
+Like a traffic stop light, SeaChoice uses the green, yellow and red colour system to help make it easy for Canadians to make responsible seafood choices.

-Some Concerns (Yellow): Seafood that should be consumed infrequently, or when a green choice is not available.
+Some Concerns (Yellow): Seafood that should be consumed infrequently, or when a “Best Choice” is not available.
 There are conservation concerns with the current populations or practices in this fishery.